Fed official: SVB itself was main cause of bank's failure

 Silicon Valley was seized by the Federal Deposit Insurance Corp. on March 10 in the second-largest bank failure in U.S. history.
 Late Sunday, the FDIC said that First Citizens Bank, based in Raleigh, North Carolina, had agreed to buy about one third of Silicon Valley's assets — about $72 billion — at a discount of about $16.5 billion.
 The FDIC said its deposit insurance fund would take a $20 billion hit from its rescue of SVB, a record amount, in part because it agreed to backstop all deposits at the bank, including those above a $250,000 cap.

 The Senate Banking Committee will hold the first formal congressional hearing on the failures of Silicon Valley Bank and New York-based Signature Bank and the shortcomings of supervision and regulation, by the Fed and other agencies, that preceded them.
-The committee will also likely question Barr and other officials about the government's response, including its emergency decision to insure all the deposits at both banks, even as the vast majority exceeded the $250,000 limit on insured deposits.
+The committee will also likely question Barr and other officials about the government's response, including its emergency decision to insure all the deposits at both banks, even as the vast majority exceeded the $250,000 limit.

 Martin Gruenberg, chairman of the FDIC, and Nellie Liang, the Treasury undersecretary for domestic finance, will also testify at the Senate hearing.
 On Wednesday, all three will testify to a House committee.

-Gruenberg said in his prepared testimony that the FDIC, which insures bank deposits, will investigate and potentially impose financial penalties on executives and board members of the two failed bans.
-The FDIC can also seek to bar them from working in the banking industry again.
+Gruenberg said in his prepared testimony that the FDIC, which insures bank deposits, will investigate and potentially impose financial penalties on executives and board members of the two failed banks.
+The FDIC can also seek to bar them from working in the financial industry again.

 Members of Congress will surely use the hearings to stake out their positions on issues raised by the bank failures.
 These issues include whether the $250,000 limit on federal deposit insurance should be raised, a change that would require Congress' approval.

-Also sure to be debated will be whether this month's bank failures can be blamed, to some extent, on the 2018 softening of the stricter bank regulations that were enacted by the 2010 Dodd-Frank law.
+Also sure to be debated will be whether the failures can be blamed, to some extent, on the 2018 softening of the stricter bank regulations that were enacted by the 2010 Dodd-Frank law.

-The Fed will evaluate whether ''higher levels of capital and liquidity would have forestalled the bank's failure or provided further resilience to the banks,'' Barr said.
+The Fed will evaluate whether ''higher levels of capital and liquidity would have forestalled the bank's failure or provided further resilience to the bank,'' Barr said.

 Simon Johnson, an economist at the Massachusetts Institute of Technology who co-wrote a book about the 2008-2009 financial crisis, said he believed the 2018 regulatory rollback ''contributed to a big relaxation of supervision and fed into this lackadaisical attitude around Silicon Valley Bank.''